Prices from £14.99

 If you are experiencing a recurrent infection, you can buy Aciclovir for genital herpes online from Prescription Doctor following a short online consultation.
 One of our online doctors can ensure Aciclovir is safe for you and issue a prescription for our UK-based pharmacy to fulfil.

 Aciclovir is available in 400 mg tablets.
 These should be taken 3 times a day, spread apart by 4 hours.

 Swallow each tablet whole with a glass of water, with or without food.

-The tablets are taken over a course of 5 days, starting as soon as you notice symptoms of an outbreak.
+The tablets are taken for 5 days, starting as soon as you notice symptoms of an outbreak.

 If you miss a dose, do not take another tablet to compensate for the missed dose.
 Always follow the instruction of the doctor or pharmacist.

 If you are unsure how to take Aciclovir, speak to your doctor or a pharmacist.